-In addition to possibly having to go to court, you may also need representation at the DMV.
-The DMV proceeding will entirely be administrative, and will deal with your suspended license, making it outside of criminal court proceedings.
+In addition to possibly going to court, you may also need representation at the DMV.
+The DMV proceedings are entirely administrative and will deal with your suspended license, making it outside of criminal court proceedings.

 How will communication work between us?

 You may not have much back and forth with your DUI case, but all questions, emails, and phone calls could be charged.
-Get your lawyer to tell you the quickest way they can get back to you when it comes to urgent matters, and what they’ll charge you.
+Get your lawyer to tell you the quickest way they can get back to you when it comes to urgent matters, and what they’ll charge you for.

 How will you charge me?
 What do you estimate my DUI case will cost?

 There are several ways your lawyer could charge you, from flat fees to an hourly rate.
 It’s hard to say for sure how much a case will really be, as each case is different.
 Depending on what scope of representation you want from your lawyer, you could also have additional fees you need to pay for.

 The best way to prepare for unexpected costs is to budget more than what you think you’ll need.
 After your lawyer gives you a quote, budget some extra wiggle room or a safety net for your case.
 Remember to ask your lawyer if:

 - They charge by an hourly or fixed fee

 - Which calls, emails, or paralegals meetings are charged, and how much each costs.